openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 This proposal includes design for cStor data plane
 - to allow adding new replicas to it so that replication factor of the volume will be increased.
-- to move replica from one pool to another
+- to move replica from one pool to another one replica at a time
+- to allow removing replica so that replication factor of the volume will be decreased.

 ## Motivation